argo-marketplace/RadRoads/README.md

 Roads, everybody loves complaining about them - very few actually study them.
 Here is one way to uncover insights and have fun!

 ## What
-OSMnx is an incredible Python package that lets you study your city's streets in new and interesting ways, programmatically.
+*Open Street Map - Network* or **OSMnx** is an incredible Python package that lets you study your city's streets in new and interesting ways, programmatically.

 This project aims to create a few explore.
 For any given city, you can use OSMnx to calculate: